 Disproportionality is the overrepresentation (or underrepresentation) of a racial or ethnic group in a particular category (i.e., Special Education Identification involving specific primary categories of Disabilities, Placement, and Discipline in relationship to seven racial/ethnic groups).
 Disproportionality becomes significant when the overrepresentation exceeds a defined risk ratio threshold.
-If an LEA is above the risk ratio threshold for three (3) consecutive years in a single race-category pair, then the LEA is determined to be significantly disproportionate; and therefore, the LEA is required to use 15% of its Part B funds for CEIS.
+If an LEA is above the risk ratio threshold for three (3) consecutive years in a single racecategory pair, then the LEA is determined to be significantly disproportionate; and therefore, the LEA is required to use 15% of its Part B funds for CEIS.
 There are 98 opportunities to be disproportionate with 7 racial/ethnic groups compared to 14 categories.
 See chart below listing the 14 categories within Identification, Special Education Placement, and Discipline, as well as the last column which lists the seven racial/ethnic groups:

-Special Education AND

-Identification Placement Discipline Racial/Ethnic Identities

-1.Identified as 10.Out-of-school

-Special Education 8.Less than 40% of the suspensions ten days or

-(IEP) day in general education less 1.African American

-9.Separate School

-Other Setting 11.Out-of-school

-(correctional or suspensions more than ten

-2.Autism residential facility etc.) days 2.Asian

-3.Emotional 12.In-school suspensions

-Disability ten days or less 3.Hispanic

-4.Intellectual 13.In-school suspensions

-Disability more than ten days 4.Native American

-5.Other Health 5.Pacific Islander/Native

-Impairment 14.Total removals Hawaiian

-6.Specific

-Learning

-Disability 6.White

-7.Speech/

-Language

-Impairment 7.Two or more races
+Identification Special Education Placement Discipline AND Racial/Ethnic Identities 1.Identified as Special Education (IEP) 8.Less than 40% of the day in general education 10.Out-of-school suspensions ten days or less 1.African American 2.Autism 9.Separate School Other Setting (correctional or residential facility etc.) 11.Out-of-school suspensions more than ten days 2.Asian 3.
+Emotional Disability 12.In-school suspensions ten days or less 3.Hispanic 4.
+Intellectual Disability 13.In-school suspensions more than ten days 4.Native American 5.Other Health Impairment 14.Total removals 5.Pacific Islander/Native Hawaiian 6.Specific Learning Disability 6.White 7.Speech/ Language Impairment 7.Two or more races